TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions.md

 ### Visual Studio Code Extension
 We have published a Tyk VS Code extension that provides Tyk API schema support (both OAS and other schemas) in the [marketplace](https://marketplace.visualstudio.com/items?itemName=TykTechnologiesLimited.tyk-schemas).
 You can use this to install our [Gateway OAS API]({{< ref "/content/tyk-apis/oas/tyk-gateway-oas-api.md" >}}) and [Dashboard OAS API]({{< ref "/content/tyk-apis/oas/tyk-dashboard-oas-api.md" >}}) and develop your OAS APIs with Visual Studio Code.

+### Community Feedback

+We have created an [OAS Category](https://community.tyk.io/c/oas/21) in our [Community Forum](https://community.tyk.io/).
+Please feel free to start conversations in there and we will help you out.